top of page

 A Quick History of QWERTY

-Back when people first began to use typewriters, every manufacturing company had a different keyboard layout.
+Back when people first began to use typewriters, every typewriter manufacturing company had a different keyboard layout.
 Because no one could initially agree on what letters, numbers, and symbols should reside on every typewriter, secretaries had to learn a different configuration every time they switched companies or machines.
 As you might imagine, this resulted in a lot of pressure for a common keyboard layout standard to be adopted.
-For a while, the most popular keyboard organizational scheme placed all of the letter keys in alphabetical order, which made logical sense.
-However, this interfered with how mechanical typewriters operated.
+For a while, the most popular keyboard organizational scheme placed all of the letter keys in alphabetical order (from left to right, top to bottom), which made logical sense.
+However, this interfered with the efficient operation of mechanical typewriters.

-While typewriter manufacturers couldn't agree on the keyboard layout, they all tended to agree on the keyboard form factor, because of physical constraints.
+You see, while typewriter manufacturers couldn't agree on the keyboard layout, they all tended to agree on the keyboard form factor, because of physical constraints.
 Mechanical typewriters used a physical metal bar to connect every key on the keyboard to the rear of the typing machine, where the bar would activate a metal die that would stamp a symbol onto paper.
-In order to prevent these metal connecting rods from striking each other while keeping the keyboard from spreading out beyond the width of a normal human hand, it was necessary to stagger the rows of keys.
-This resulted in the "offset" keyboard layout seen even today on nearly all mainstream computer keyboards.
-Of course, this mechanical solution didn't completely solve the second problem.
+In order to prevent these metal connecting rods from striking each other (and simultaneously prevent the keyboard from spreading out beyond the width of a normal human hand), it was necessary to stagger each rows of keys.
+This resulted in the "offset" keyboard layout seen today on nearly all mainstream computer keyboards.
+Of course, this clever mechanical solution was still a tight fit.

 Even with the typewriter's rows of keys offset from one another, the connecting rods were still remarkably close.
 If keys close to one another were pressed down at nearly the same time, it was possible for those keys to become "stuck," meaning that they had to be pried back up, interrupting the typist's rhythm.
-Because printing all of the letter keys on the keys in alphabetical order resulted in some of the most heavily-used keys sitting next to each other (and thus more likely to be pressed down at nearly the same time and get stuck), a new keyboard language was designed and popularized that worked best with the mechanical typewriter keyboard form factor.
-Thus the QWERTY language was born.
-QWERTY (which is still in widespread use today) was adopted simply because it was the keyboard language that spread the most-used keys farthest apart (and thus prevented sticky keys).
+Therefore, it was desirable to separate keys that might commonly be pressed shortly after one another.
+But placing all of the letter keys in alphabetical order resulted in some of the most heavily-used keys sitting next to each other (and thus more likely to be pressed down at nearly the same time and get stuck).
+For this reason, a new keyboard language was designed and popularized that worked best with the mechanical typewriter keyboard form factor.
+Taking advantage of the fact that not all letters in the English language are used at the same frequency, the QWERTY keyboard language was born.
+QWERTY (which is still in widespread use today) was adopted simply because it was the keyboard language that spread the most-frequently-used keys farthest apart and thus prevented sticky keys on mechanical typewriters.

 Here's a useful video that elaborates: